 Bake a pie.
 Have your child help you bake an apple pie or tartlets.
 Capture her helping with the crust or dressed in an apron with bowls of chopped apples.
 After it’s baked, set her up with a warm slice topped with vanilla ice cream and capture that satisfied smile!

 Find a Fall festival.
-Think cotton candy machines, candied apples, carnival rides and gaming booths.
+Think cotton candy machines, candied apples, carnival rides and video gaming booths with headsets from the best gaming headset review.
 Even bobbing for apples!

 Campfires and roasted marshmallows.
 There’s nothing like a blazing campfire on a cool November night.
 Get it going before dusk and grab shots of your children roasting marshmallows as the late afternoon sun goes down.
 Don’t forget cups of hot cocoa with marshmallows on top.